 I’d been asked if I would take him but knew that my dogs, of which there were seven until the end of January, are not willing to welcome any newcomers.
 Indeed, they had often chased Skinny the length of the Promontory if he was unlucky enough to be found out during our daily walks.
 It didn’t seem as though he had much going for him.

 There are fewer customers during the winter and the beach gates to the camping are often closed so it’s possible to prevent unwanted visitors.
-As spring arrived there would soon come a time when the gates would be left open and the number of customer on the camping would increase.
+As spring arrived there would soon come a time when the gates would be left open and the number of customers on the camping would increase.
 Many of those who stayed during the winter didn’t mind having a stray dog around, especially one as gentle and friendly as Skinny.

 I knew that I’d be going back to UK for a few days in April/May so didn’t wish to make any commitment which I was unable to keep due to my absence.
 I decided that, if Skinny was still around when I returned from UK, I’d give him a try.

-Earlier in the year, I’d taken him in one evening and given him food and a dry house to live in.
+Earlier in the year, I’d taken him in one evening and given him food and a dry house to sleep in.
 My other dogs were not at all welcoming so poor Skinny spent his time cowering in the run as they barked from the other side of the wire.
 I didn’t hold out much hope of integrating him especially as I’d not had a good experience with another dog the previous year.

 When I went to look for him in the following morning, Skinny had taken his leave.
 The run was empty and the food untouched.
 He’d probably jumped onto one of the other houses then over the wire fence to the outside.
 None of my other dogs is interested in escaping so security is not my number one concern.